The whole point of warming up your email account is to build or repair its sender reputation so your messages reach the inbox.

 9. Not Personalizing Warm-up Emails

-One of the most common mistakes I’ve seen (and even made myself) is that users send generic sounding emails during email warm up.
+Another common mistake I’ve seen (and even made myself) is that users send generic-sounding emails during email warm-up.

 ESP spam filters are smart!